jprx/PacmanPatcher/README.md

 Your resulting kernelcache will be called `patched.kc.development`.

-Then, boot into 1TR recovery mode (shut down -> turn on and hold power button -> options) and open a Terminal (Utilities -> Terminal) and run:
+Then, boot into 1TR recovery mode (shut down -> turn on and hold power button -> options) and open a Terminal (Utilities -> Terminal).

+If you are using FileVault, use `diskutil apfs unlockVolume diskXsY`, where `X` and `Y` are replaced with the identifiers of your disk (probably `disk3s5`).
+You can also open the Startup Security Policy window and unlock your drive via the GUI before opening the terminal to update the kernelcache.
+You will see your encrypted volume- click the option to unlock it and enter your password, and then close Startup Security Policy.
+Your volume is now accessible from the Terminal.

+Next run the following to configure the kernelcache:

 ```
 kmutil configure-boot -v /Volumes/YOUR_VOLUME -c /Volumes/YOUR_VOLUME/PATH/TO/KERNELCACHE/patched.kc.development